galette/galettedoc/source/development/plugins.rst

 Licence must:

 * be included in the root directory (``LICENSE`` or ``COPYING`` file),
-* be present in all source file headers - if the selected license wants it).
+* be present in all source file headers - if the selected license wants it.

 .. _pluginsconfig: